vldbss-2021/vldb-2021-labs/tinykv/README.md

 The whole project is a skeleton code for a kv server and a scheduler server at initial, and you need to finish the core logic step by step:

-- lab1: build a standalone key-value server and use the raft library to build a high available log engine in TinyKV
+- Lab 1
-- lab2: Implement the transaction engine in TinyKV
+  - Build a standalone key-value server
-- lab3: Implement the transaction engine in TinySQL
+  - Build a high available key-value server with Raft
-- lab4: Implement the write path for sql engine in TinySQL
+- Lab 2: Support distributed transaction on top of Project3

 ## Course